-with which climate- related issues are mechanisms into which climate- related Please explain - some meetings Reviewing and guiding major plans of action Reviewing and guiding risk management policies Reviewing and guiding annual budgets Reviewing and guiding business plans Monitoring and overseeing progress against goals and targets for addressing climate-related issues The Board of Directors has overall responsibility for risk oversight, which includes understanding (1) material risks, (2) management steps to address these risks and (3) appropriate levels of risk of our company.
+Frequency with which climate- related issues are a scheduled agenda item Governance mechanisms into which climate- related issues are integrated Please explain Scheduled - some meetings Reviewing and guiding major plans of action Reviewing and guiding risk management policies Reviewing and guiding budgets Reviewing and guiding business plans Monitoring plans doverseeing progress against goals and targets for addressing climate- related issues The Board of Directors has overall responsibility for risk oversight, which includes understanding (1) material risks, (2) management steps to address these risks and (3) appropriate levels of risk of our company.
 As part of regular Board and committee meetings, the Board of Directors is responsible for general oversight of executives' management of risks relevant to the Company.
 Hilton's Global Risk Management team regularly assesses our sensitivity to changes in risk profiles across a series of prioritized financial and non-financial risks.
 This analysis helps us to inform our Board of Directors as they assess management's risk tolerance levels and determine what constitutes an appropriate level of risk for the company.
 Additionally, our Board receives periodic updates from our CEO and EVP, Corporate Affairs on the Company's corporate responsibility strategy and initiatives.
-Mid-year and annual reports are also provided to the Executive Committee, including our CEO, highlighting key sustainability programs and partnerships and the direct results of these investments.
+Quarterly reports are also provided to the Executive Committee, including our CEO, highlighting progress against Hilton's 2030 Goals (including science-based targets), other key sustainability programs and partnerships, and the direct results of these investments.

-(C1.2) Below board-level, provide the highest-level management position(s) or committee(s) with responsibility for climate-related issues.
+(C1.2) Provide the highest management-level position(s) or committee(s) with responsibility for climate-related issues.

-Name of the position(s) and/or committee(s) ' ' Frequency of reporting to the board on climate- related issues Other C-Suite Officer, please specify (EVP, Corporate Affairs) Both assessing and managing climate-related risks and opportunities Annually
+Name of the position(s) and/or committee(s) Responsibility Frequency of reporting to the board on climate- related issues Other C-Suite Officer, please specify (EVP, Corporate Affairs) Both assessing and managing climate-related risks and opportunities Annually

-(C1.2a) Describe where in the organizational structure this/these position(s) and/or committees lie, what their associated responsibilities are, and how climate-related issues are monitored.
+(C1.2a) Describe where in the organizational structure this/these position(s) and/or committees lie, what their associated responsibilities are, and how climate-related issues are monitored (do not include the names of individuals).